-Here are a few tips for creative banner design that effectively promotes your products.
+Here are a few tips for creative banner design from our friends at Kimp, our favourite unlimited graphic design service, that effectively promote your products.
 You can use these on static designs, though we recommend animated banner design:

 - Consistent placement of your logo—if you want consumers to know beyond a shadow of doubt that your brand is providing a particular solution, consistently place your logo.